Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential: Abstract

 \section{Abstract}

 Thermally activated transitions are ubiquitous in nature, occurring in complex environments which are typically conceived as ideal viscous fluids.
-We report the first direct observations of a Brownian bead transiting between the wells of a bistable optical potential in a viscoelastic fluid with long relaxation time.
-We precisely characterize both the potential and the fluid, enabling a neat comparison between our experimental results and a theoretical model based on the generalized Langevin equation.
+We report the first direct observations of a Brownian bead transiting between the wells of a bistable optical potential in a viscoelastic fluid with a single long relaxation time.
+We precisely characterize both the potential and the fluid, thus enabling a neat comparison between our experimental results and a theoretical model based on the generalized Langevin equation.
 Our findings reveal a drastic amplification of the transition rates compared to those in a Newtonian fluid, stemming from the relaxation of the fluid during the particle crossing events.

-Understanding the role of fluctuations in the dynamics of nonlinear systems with multiwell energy landscapes is of paramount importance in many disciplines of both fundamental and applied science~\cite{Haenggi1990, melnikov_kramers_1991}.
-For instance, it has been recognized that thermal noise is responsible for the activation of transitions in a wide variety of processes at mesoscopic scale, such as the magnetization reversals in thin films~\cite{Koch2000}, molecular reactions \cite{garcia2008solvent}, protein folding~\cite{Chung2009}, adsorption of colloids at fluid-fluid interfaces~\cite{Boniello2015}, drug binding~\cite{bernetti2019}, photochemical isomerization \cite{fleming1986activated}, to name but a few.
-The transition rates in such situations are well described within the framework of Kramers escape rate theory~\cite{kramers_brownian_1940}, which is based on the dynamics of a Brownian particle in a metastable state, coupled to its environment through a constant drag coefficient, $\gamma_0$, and thermal white noise.
+Understanding the role of fluctuations in the dynamics of nonlinear systems with multiwell energy landscapes is of paramount importance in many disciplines of both fundamental and applied sciences~\cite{Haenggi1990, melnikov_kramers_1991}.
+For instance, it has been recognized that thermal noise is responsible for the activation of transitions in a wide variety of processes at mesoscopic scale, such as the magnetization reversals in thin films~\cite{Koch2000}, molecular reactions \cite{garcia2008solvent}, protein folding~\cite{Chung2009}, colloid adsorption at fluid-fluid interfaces~\cite{Boniello2015}, drug binding~\cite{bernetti2019}, photochemical isomerization \cite{fleming1986activated}, to name but a few.
+The transition rates in such situations are well described by Kramer's escape rate theory~\cite{kramers_brownian_1940}, which is based on the dynamics of a Brownian particle in a metastable state, coupled to its environment through a constant drag coefficient, $\gamma_0$, and thermal white noise.
 In particular, in the overdamped limit and in one dimension, the mean time to cross a potential barrier of height $U$, is given by

 where $k_B$ is the Boltzmann constant, $T$ is the environment temperature, and $\kappa_{\mathrm{W}} > 0$ and $\kappa_{\mathrm{S}} < 0$ are the local curvatures or stiffnesses of the potential well where the particle initially equilibrates, and of the barrier, respectively.
 Eq.~\eqref{eq:KramersV} has been experimentally verified by directly visualizing the motion of colloidal particles in water in bistable optical potentials~\cite{simon1992,mccann_thermally_1999}.
 Optical trapping experiments have quantitatively elucidated further aspects predicted by numerous noise-activated escape theories ~\cite{Haenggi1990,kramers_brownian_1940,Landauer1961,Grote1981,Pollak1986,Pollak1989,MELNIKOV19911}, such as Maxwell-like relations~\cite{Wu2009}, stochastic transitions in periodic potentials~\cite{Siler_2010}, Kramers turnover in the intermediate underdamped regime~\cite{rondin2017direct}, escape-rate optimization by energy-landscape shaping~\cite{Chupeau2020}, and very recently, the accurate characterization of the transition path dynamics~\cite{Zijlstra2020}.